alfred82santa/pydantic-views/README.rst

    class ExampleModelUpdate(View[ExampleModel]):
        field_str: str = Field(default_factory=lambda: PydanticUndefined)

-As you can see, on `Update` view all fields has a default factory returning :obj:`~pydantic.PydanticUndefined` in order to make them optionals.
+As you can see, on `Update` view all fields has a default factory returning `PydanticUndefined` in order to make them optionals.
 And when an update view is applied to a given model, the fields that are not set (use default value) will not be applied to the model.